domdomm42/lawpath_task/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with your Australia Post API credentials:
+3. Create a `.env` file in the root directory with the assessment credentials:

    ```
    AUSTRALIA_POST_API_URL=<redacted but for the sake of assessment, it is https://gavg8gilmf.execute-api.ap-southeast-2.amazonaws.com/staging/postcode/search.json>